Qutyatri/LuxChain/README.md

 const VERIFICATION_CONTRACT_ADDRESS = '0xYourVerifyAddress';
 const OWNERSHIP_CONTRACT_ADDRESS    = '0xYourOwnAddress';

-import MintingABI      from './abi/MintingContract.json';
+import mintingABI      from './abi/mintingContract.json';
-import VerificationABI from './abi/VerificationContract.json';
+import verificationABI from './abi/verificationContract.json';
-import OwnershipABI    from './abi/OwnershipContract.json';
+import ownershipABI    from './abi/ownershipContract.json';
 ```

----

 ### 4. Interact with the UI

 Once everything is configured:

-- **Mint** a new NFT
-- **Verify** an existing NFT (only if your MetaMask account is whitelisted as an Authenticator)
-- **Transfer** the NFT to another address

-Follow the same flow you tested in Remix to confirm everything works end-to-end.
+Follow the same flow you tested in Remix but this time you are having UI to perform tasks or to call functions.

 ---